MicrosoftDocs/edge-developer/microsoft-edge/test-and-automation/test-and-automation.md

 <!-- ====================================================================== -->
 ## DevTools Protocol

-Use the DevTools Protocol to instrument, inspect, debug, and profile browsers including Microsoft Edge.
-The Microsoft Edge DevTools Protocol matches the APIs of the Chrome DevTools Protocol.
+Use the DevTools Protocol to instrument, inspect, debug, and profile browsers, including Microsoft Edge.
+Due to a collaboration, the Microsoft Edge DevTools Protocol matches the APIs of the Chrome DevTools Protocol.

 See [DevTools Protocol](devtools-protocol.md).